nushell/nushell.github.io/commands/docs/any.md

 > let cond = {|e| $e mod 2 == 1 }; [2 4 1 6 8] | any $cond
 true
 ```

+one should never change these files manually :smirk: